Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.0 =
+* Settings page redesigned
+* More options to enable/disable copy of every part of a post
+* Enable/disable cloning of every custom post type
+* Jetpack Publicize compatibility
+* Fixed a possible XSS
+* Fixed other little bugs
+* Translations removed to use WP.org's official GlotPress project

 = 2.6 =
 * PHP 5.4 (Strict Standards) compatible